chalkygames123/front-end-template/README.md

 # run each linter
 $ npm run lint # or yarn lint

+# fix all .js and .scss files
+$ npm run lint:fix # or yarn lint:fix

 # check if all .json and .md files are formatted
 $ npm run format # or yarn format